 As students progress through the key stages, they can expect the homework and revision demands to increase, in line with external examinations.
 By the end of KS4 and especially at KS5, it is expected that students, as well as completing set homework and revision tasks, will be driving their own learning, by reading widely and revising key content and skills.

-How parents/guardians can help
+How parents/carers can help

 The support students receive at home can be very beneficial in their progress.
 It is important to note that ‘support’ is the key word.
 Too much help can mean students aren’t developing independence, and teachers will find it difficult to accurately gauge the child’s progress if the work is not their own.
 However, too little can mean work is rushed, incomplete or ill thought through.
 Below you’ll find some suggestions on how to support your child with their school work.
 Obviously, this is dependent upon various factors including their age and level of independence: